Peripheral nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) heavy baryon chiral perturbation theory: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Natural Science Foundation of China under Grants No.11975033 and No.12070131001.
-We thank Norbert Kaiser (Technische Universit\"{a}t M\"{u}nchen), Yan-Rui Liu (Shandong University),Zi-Yang Lin (Peking University), and Jing Ou-Yang (Yunnan University) for very helpful discussions.
+This work is supported by the National Natural Science Foundation of China under Grants No.11975033, No.12070131001, and No.12147127, and the China Postdoctoral Science Foundation (Grant No.2021M700251).
+We thank Norbert Kaiser (Technische Universit\"{a}t M\"{u}nchen), Yan-Rui Liu (Shandong University), and Zi-Yang Lin (Peking University) for very helpful discussions.